Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Fluid modelling with go

-In this paper, we used two strategies to model the temperature evolution.
-First, the temperature was calculated using equation \eref{eq:Texp} with $T_{\rm end}$ = 1 eV, until $T_{\rm oa}$ reached a pre-set value $T_{\rm switch}$.
+An attempt was made to use a hybrid temperature model.
+First, the temperature was calculated using equation \eref{eq:Texp} with $T_{\rm CQ}$ = 1 eV, until $T_{\rm oa}$ reached a pre-set value $T_{\rm switch}$.
 It has been estimated \cite{Ward_Wesson} that transport due to stochastic flux surfaces could drive a temperature drop down to $\sim 100$ eV more effectively than radiation, which provides a physically motivated value for $T_{\rm switch}$.
-Then the simulation was restarted using the time-dependent energy transport equation \eref{eq:ebalance} for temperature determination, i.e.~the value $T_{\rm end}$ = 1 eV is not reached.
+Then the simulation was restarted using the time-dependent energy transport equation \eref{eq:ebalance} for temperature determination, i.e.~the value $T_{\rm CQ}$ = 1 eV is not reached.
 After the switch to using the energy transport equations the temperature is calculated locally in each radial point by \textsc{go}.

 In many cases, this strategy resulted in a rapid increase in the calculated on-axis temperature up to a few 100 eV after the switch.
 Re-heating has been sporadically observed in natural disruptions \cite{Pautasso03Study}, but has not been possible to investigate experimentally in MGI-induced disruptions.
 On ASDEX Upgrade, the electron cyclotron emission temperature diagnostic (see section~\ref{sec:AUGtemperature}) is in density cut-off after the MGI, therefore any potential re-heating can not be directly measured.
 However, it is likely that the losses in the energy transport equation are underestimated, for example due to radiation from wall impurities or remaining transport losses that are not included, or underestimated, in the present model.
 The radiation losses with argon impurities present follow a non-monotonic behaviour as a function of temperature, with maxima at $\sim 10$ eV and $\sim 100$ eV.
 Even a small underestimate of the radiative losses can make the ohmic heating overcome the cooling in the $\sim 10$ eV range, and make the temperature evolve towards the $\sim 100$ eV range where the ohmic heating is less efficient.
 However, if the calculated losses are large enough, the temperature will instead move towards the $\sim 10$ eV range, where it remains until the ohmic heating has decayed.
 When the simulations result in such a temperature evolution also the experimental $I_{\rm p}$ evolution was reproduced fairly well.